Feeder is for creating, editing and publishing RSS feeds on OS X. Whether it's a podcast or news feed for your site, Feeder makes it easy.

 Get Started Quickly

 Getting started with Feeder is easy.
-Create a new feed using a templates, download feeds from the web site or import existing files.
+Create a new feed using templates, download feeds from your web site or import existing files.
 From then on, creating content for your feed as straightforward as writing email, so you will know instinctively what to do.